RandomOutcome/LoopbackSerial/README.md

     #include <LoopbackSerial.h>

 ### LoopbackSerial library has the following known limitations:
-- Each instantiate object's FIFO queue size is fixed at 64 bytes
+- Each instantiated object's FIFO queue size is fixed at 64 bytes
 - Does not seek to mirror limitations of SoftwareSerial library (e.g. single active listener only or device IO and Interrupt impacts)
 - Does not simulate baudrate - the data can be written and read from the loopback device at device rather than interface speed
 - Does not simulate serial handshaking signals (e.g. DTR/DSR/RTS/CRS) or half duplex operation